pdimov/mulxp_hash/README.md

 `mulxp0_hash` is closest to `boost::hash<std::string>` from Boost 1.81,
 and uses the same basic `state = combine( state, input );` round, with `combine(h, v)` being `h ^ mulx( h + 1 + v, k )`, where `k` is a constant.
-Unlike `boost::hash`, it adds a round of scrambling the initial seed, and a round of scrambling the final result.
-(These are necessary to pass the [SMHasher battery of tests](https://github.com/rurban/smhasher).)
+Unlike `boost::hash`, it adds a leading round of scrambling the initial seed, and a trailing round of scrambling the final result.
+(These are necessary to pass the
+[SMHasher battery of tests](https://github.com/rurban/smhasher).)

 Since this construction makes the next round dependent on the current one,